 Doug- Greg so here it is the most asked question we get asked.

 What is the “best position” to put the mattress in when storing it?

 People are very concerned that one storage position favors another.
 Some people think laying it flat is better, others say on their side, and some say you can place them standing on end.
 What are your thoughts?

 Greg- I’d rather see the mattress lay flat.
 I mean that’s the way the mattress is built and that’s the way they are meant to be slept on.
-Short term you can lay it on its side and this is for the consumer not the warehouse.
-Ideally I guess if you’re going to have it vertical, you can compress the two together and have something that holds them together like a sandwich.
-The reason is gravity can cause shifting of the raw materials. (padding) The biggest problem you got in today’s world is the migration factors from heavy visco foams gel foams, or even latex.
-They lay atop some of the other foam products and the affects of gravity weight them down causing them to shift out of position.
+Short term you can lay it on its side and this is for the consumer, not the warehouse.
+Ideally, I guess if you’re going to have it vertical, you can compress the two together and have something that holds them together like a sandwich.
+The reason is gravity can cause shifting of the raw materials. (padding) The biggest problem you got in today’s world is the migration factors from heavy Visco foams gel foams or even latex.
+They lay atop some of the other foam products and the effects of gravity weight them down causing them to shift out of position.

 Doug- Are those layers that you speak of usually quilted up in the surface Greg?